javalin/website/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 ---
-# layout: tutorial
+layout: tutorial
-layout: default
 title: Clean Vue frontends without the hassle
 author: <a href="https://www.linkedin.com/in/davidaase" target="_blank">David Åse</a>
-date: 2019-07-29
+date: 2019-07-31
-# permalink: /tutorials/simple-frontends-with-javalin-and-vue
+permalink: /tutorials/simple-frontends-with-javalin-and-vue
-permalink: /drafts/simple-frontends-with-javalin-and-vue
 github: https://github.com/tipsy/javalinvue-example
 summarytitle: Simple frontends with Javalin and Vue
 summary: The tutorial shows how to use the JavalinVue plugin for simplified frontend development